 Keep in mind that these particular emails are on automatic, but you can still reply if you have questions!

-Remember, I’m not a nutritionist, these 5 tips are simply things that I have applied to my own diet and I’ve gotten tons of great feedback on this free little course from girls literally all over the world.
+These 5 tips are simply things that I have applied to my own diet and I’ve gotten tons of great feedback on this free little course from girls literally all over the world.

 Biggest thing to take away from this, mama is that this is a long journey and it takes time.
 Don’t give up if six months from now you aren’t where you want to be.